fooshftw/normalize.sh/README.md

 _typography.scss
 _utility.scss

-The script uses regular expressions to take chunks so there may be issues when normalize.css updates.
+The script uses regular expressions to take sections from normalize.css which can save some setup time on new projects.
+Since the script looks for keywords to take blocks, major updates to normalize.css will likely result in unintentional output to .scss files.